Irish Chamber Orchestra

 Office Location

-The recruitment campaign for this position is being managed exclusively on behalf of Irish Chamber Orchestra by non-profit specialist recruitment consultancy CCI Executive Search.
+The recruitment campaign for this position is being managed exclusively on behalf of Irish Chamber Orchestra by the non-profit specialist recruitment consultancy CCI Executive Search.

 Deadline for applications: 15/01/2024 12:00